Dental Checkups and Teeth Cleanings – Daytona Beach, FL

 Taking care of your smile involves more than just diligently brushing and flossing each day.
-While those habits certainly go a long way toward keeping your smile in excellent shape, you’ll need to see your Lakeside Daytona Dentist at least twice a year, or once every six months, for a thorough checkup and cleaning.
-Dr. Santeli and Dr. Silva look forward to helping you keep your smile clean, healthy, and free of problems that could ultimately lead to tooth loss.
+While those habits certainly go a long way toward keeping your smile in excellent shape, you’ll need to see your Lakeside Daytona Dentist at least twice a year, or once every six months, for thorough dental checkups and teeth cleanings in our Daytona Beach, FL dental office.
+Dr. Gonzalez and Dr. Silva look forward to helping you keep your smile clean, healthy, and free of problems that could ultimately lead to tooth loss.
 Contact us today to schedule your next checkup and cleaning, or to simply ask more questions.

 Once your mouth has been completely examined, you’ll move on to the second portion of the appointment: the cleaning.
 One of our skilled dental assistants will use special tools to remove plaque and tartar that may have built up in your mouth since your last cleaning.
 Tartar, the hardened form of plaque, can actually only be removed by a dental professional, and if it’s not gotten rid of, it can increase your risk of gum disease and cavities.
 After it’s removed, we’ll give your teeth a thorough polishing to get rid of stains and make your pearly whites shine.